Cosby's insurer settles LA accuser's suit before deposition

 Goins says Cosby drugged and molested her.
 Cosby was set to give a deposition in the case in prison next week.

 Lawyer Craig Goldenfarb says Goins is pleased with the confidential settlement.
-Messages were left with AIG officials Tuesday.
+An AIG spokesman says the insurer has no comment.

 The 81-year-old Cosby is serving a three- to 10-year prison term near Philadelphia for sexually assaulting a woman in 2004.